 If you are interested in becoming a covenant member at Bridgeway, please attend our two-week covenant membership class, called Blueprints.
-The next class is March 19th and 26th in our office building at 9:00am.
 You can sign up for Blueprints here.

 What is Covenant Membeship?